VectorCathedral/Online-Learning-And-Management-System/README.md

 # 🎓 OLAMS – Online Learning And Management System

 Welcome to **OLAMS**, a simple C++ console-based student learning management system.
-This tool simulates core LMS functionality like creating accounts, managing course credits, enrolling in classes, and viewing account details — perfect for practice or simple demos.
+This tool simulates core LMS functionality like creating accounts, managing course credits, enrolling in classes, and viewing account details within the console — perfect for practice or simple demos.

 ---